MRU-CSIS-1501-201704-001/general-design-marking/README.md

 - [ ] you use unreasonable variable types
     - ex. `double numKittens`
 - [ ] you don’t declare your variables when you actually use them, but instead do them all “at the top of the code” and then assign values later
+- [ ] you don't declare your constants at the top
 - [ ] you include code that does nothing useful and/or indicates a lack of knowledge
     - ex. `double foo = (double)keyboard.nextDouble();`

 ## Minor Issues

+- [ ] you have 2 to 4 confusingly-named variables and/or constants
 - [ ] you provide **truly** unnecessary comments
     - ex. `// put numCards * 3 into variable score` or `// declare variable numKittens`
 - [ ] you don’t use whitespace to separate your code into related “chunks”